DanForys/ts-query-model/docs/about.md

 # About

 The `ts-query-model` package is a lightweight database query wrapper for MySQL.
+It aims to provide a middle ground between the complexity of using an ORM and having to manually create types for raw SQL queries.

 Its API is designed for projects where:

 - SQL is preferred over using an ORM